k3nt0w/FCN_via_keras/README.md

 ```
 #### Example
 ```
-$ python train.py
+$ python train.py -i demo_imgs/2011_003255.jpg
--i demo_imgs/2011_003255.jpg
 ```

 ## Caution

-Please use theano as backend when you use this code because this couldn't work on tensorflow backend.
+Please use theano as backend  because this couldn't work on tensorflow backend.
 I'm trying debug now.
 I update this code if I get factor of that.